EVATool/fae-architecture-log/_decisions/sig-eventing-solution.md

     v3:
         date: 2021-01-22
         comment: added a resolution and resolution details
+    v4:
+        date: 2021-02-19
+        comment: completed todos and added link to wiki
 ---

 ## Why is there need for such a decision?